ably/ably-js-react-native/README.md

 A React Native client library for [Ably Realtime](https://www.ably.io), a realtime data delivery platform.

 This repo is a wrapper for the [ably-js client library](https://github.com/ably/ably-js) which introduces a dependency needed by [React Native](https://facebook.github.io/react-native/).
 See the [ably-js README](https://github.com/ably/ably-js) for usage details of the [ably-js client library](https://github.com/ably/ably-js).
 The ably-js library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.
+[See our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

 For complete API documentation, see the [Ably Realtime documentation](https://www.ably.io/documentation).

-## Known Limitations

-The ably-js library currently *does not* support being the [target of a push notification](https://www.ably.io/documentation/general/push#activate) (i.e. web push)

 ## How to use this library